benjaminli7/ga-exercice/Readme.md

 ## Events
 [(Event List)](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows)

-For this part, you will have to trigger the workflow under specific conditions.
+For this part, you will have to triger the workflow under specific conditions.
 Each item on the list correspond to a particular scenario where the workflow should (*or should not*) run.

 ### Push
 1. *Create and publish 3 branches, "dev", "staging", "feat/feature-1"*